-Aveed (testosterone undecanoate) injection is an ester of the androgen, testosterone.
-Endogenous androgens, including testosterone and dihydrotestosterone (DHT) are responsible for the normal growth and development of the male sex organs and for maintenance of secondary sex characteristics.
+Aveed (testosterone undecanoate) injection is an ester of the androgen testosterone.
+Endogenous androgens, including testosterone and dihydrotestosterone (DHT), are responsible for the normal growth and development of the male sex organs and for maintenance of secondary sex characteristics.

 Aveed is specifically indicated for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone:

 Aveed is supplied as a solution for intramuscular administration.
-The recommended dose of Aveed is 3 mL (750 mg) injected intramuscularly, followed by 3 mL (750 mg) injected after 4 weeks, then 3 mL (750 mg) injected every 10 weeks thereafter.
+The recommended dose of Aveed is 3 mL (750 mg) injected intramuscularly, followed by 3 mL (750 mg) injected after four weeks, then 3 mL (750 mg) injected every 10 weeks thereafter.
 Aveed should be injected deeply into the gluteal muscle.

 Adverse events associated with the use of Aveed may include, but are not limited to, the following:

 - Estradiol increased

 - Hemoglobin increased

 - Mood swings